Marie Bryant: Biography

 She worked as a teacher at the dance schools run by Katherine Dunham and Eugene Loring, where she taught actors, including Marlon Brando.
-In 1948 in Los Angeles she was a headline act at the Florentine Gardens (which rebranded itself The Cotton Club), where she taught burlesque and other routines to dancers in the chorus line.
+In 1948, in Los Angeles, Bryant was a headline act at the Florentine Gardens (which rebranded itself The Cotton Club), where she taught burlesque and other routines to dancers in the chorus line.
 She appeared in the RKO movie They Live by Night (1948), as well as Betty Grable's 20th Century Fox film Wabash Avenue (1950), and toured the US in The Big Show of 1951 with Ethel Waters, Sarah Vaughan and Nat 'King' Cole.
-She continued to teach dance to film actors, working with Gene Kelly - who called her "one of the finest dancers I've ever seen in my life" - Debbie Reynolds, Cyd Charisse, Betty Grable, Ava Gardner and others.
-She worked as a dance coach and choreographer for Paramount, 20th Century Fox, MGM and Columbia, and developed her own dance teaching style which she called "controlled release".
+Bryant continued to teach dance to film actors, working with Gene Kelly - who called her "one of the finest dancers I've ever seen in my life" - Debbie Reynolds, Cyd Charisse, Betty Grable, Ava Gardner and others.
+Bryant worked as a dance coach and choreographer for Paramount, 20th Century Fox, MGM and Columbia, and developed her own dance teaching style which she called "controlled release".

 Bryant continued to appear in musical shows into the early 1950s.
 In 1952, she toured with the Harlem Blackbirds, and married the company manager John A. Rajakumar.
-The following year she appeared in London in the musical High Spirits, and performed around Europe, and in Australia and New Zealand.
+The following year, she appeared in London in the musical High Spirits, and performed around Europe, and in Australia and New Zealand.
 While in London in 1953, she performed a satirical anti-apartheid calypso song, "The Plea", with a refrain of "Don't malign Malan because he dislikes our tan", which created controversy at the time of South African Prime Minister D. F. Malan's visit to Britain to attend the Coronation of Queen Elizabeth II.
-She returned to the US after Rajakumar became ill; he died in 1965.
+Bryant returned to the US after Rajakumar became ill; he died in 1965.

 In the 1970s, she ran the Marie Bryant Dance Studios, and was an understudy to Pearl Bailey in the stage show Hello, Dolly!.
 Bryant continued to work as a choreographer in Los Angeles and Las Vegas.

-She died of cancer in Los Angeles in 1978, at the age of 58.
+She died of cancer in Los Angeles in May 1978, at the age of 60.